arguments - contains function to parse arguments and

 Unlike many other parsers, this function stops option parsing at first non-option argument.

-in commandline arguments to strictly separate
+Use -- in commandline arguments to strictly separate

 options and arguments.